kaelzhang/node-object-access/README.md

 # object-access

-Access(read, write and delete) an object by hierachical keys.
+Access(read, write and delete) an object by hierarchical keys.
 And it can be used as an alternative for the null propagation operator

 ## Synopsis